-the Central District of California require parties to identify in their Rule 26(f) report "[t]he dispositive or partially dispositive motions which are likely to be made, and a cutoff date by which all such motions shall be made."
-The mere raising of the issue in the report and conference does not mandate that the court allow any early summary judgment motions.
+While some courts have entertained requests for early summary judgment motions on an ad hoc basis, a best practice would be for courts to systematically require litigants to identify at the beginning of the case any issues that may make it a good candidate for early summary judgment.
+For example, the local rules in the Central District of California require parties to identify in their Rule 26(f) report "[t]he dispositive or partially dispositive motions which are likely to be made, and a cutoff date by which all such motions shall be made."14 The mere raising of the issue in the report and conference does not mandate that the court allow any early summary judgment motions.

-By further requiring a party to identify specific claims or defenses that may be resolved early and with minimal or no discovery, courts can consider opportunities for "expediting disposition of the action"-or at least a substantial portion of the action-and to avoiding "wasteful pretrial activities" that impose needless burden and expense on both the court and the parties.15 In addressing opportunities to resolve a substantial portion of the action early, the court and the parties can consider whether early summary judgment motion might significantly reduce the number of accused products, asserted patents, or asserted prior art references.
+By further requiring a party to identify specific claims or defenses that may be resolved early and with minimal or no discovery, courts can consider opportunities for "expediting disposition of the action"-or at least a substantial portion of the action-and for avoiding "wasteful pretrial activities" that impose needless burden and expense on both the court and the parties.15 In addressing opportunities to resolve a substantial portion of the action early, the court and the parties can consider whether early summary judgment motion might significantly reduce the number of accused products, asserted patents, or asserted prior art references.

 By addressing potential early summary judgment motions during Rule 16 proceedings, the court can advise the parties of its preferences and expectations.
-For example, the court and the parties can consider at this initial stage whether summary adjudication of infringement or validity might appropriately encourage the parties to seek an appeal before the damages phase, 16 thereby allowing the court to avoid a trial on damages unless and until liability is confirmed.
-At the same time, courts have an opportunity to discourage motions that would better be brought after substantial discovery, or which are not well-taken for other reasons.
-17
+For example, the court and the parties can consider at this initial stage whether summary adjudication of infringement or validity might appropriately encourage the parties to seek an appeal before the damages phase,16 thereby allowing the court to avoid a trial on damages unless and until liability is confirmed.
+At the same time, courts have an opportunity to discourage motions that would better be brought after substantial discovery, or which are not well-taken for other reasons.17